clartaq/cwiki/resources/private/md/About_Tags.md

 ---
+author: CWiki
 title: About Tags
-author: CWiki
-date: 1/22/2018 5:45:17 PM
+date: 2018-01-22T17:45:17.000-05:00
-updated: 1/22/2018 5:54:49 PM
+modified: 2018-06-19T10:40:46.264-04:00
 tags:
   - about
+  - help
   - tags
-  - help
 ---

+​
 Tags are a convenience that lets you classify your information in some (hopefully) systematic way.
 They are just words or short phrases that you can associate with a page.

 You can organize things such that pages with the same tag have some relationship with one another.
-For example suppose you have a set of pages about markup languages.
+For example, suppose you have a set of pages about markup languages.
 They might be titled and tagged like this:

 - Title: XML
 	- Tag: Markup Language